-Kamakura and Tokyo Bay Day Trip from Tokyo
+Kamakura Highlights Tour with Tea Ceremony and Enoshima Bay Drive from Tokyo

 The Yamanashi Wine Tour offers a hop-on, hop-off service that will enable you to visit four wineries in the Koshu wine region.
 Namely, the Shirayuri Winery, Chateau Mercian, Lumiere and the Asaya Winery.
 The taxi also comes at 15-minute intervals where you can have the luxury to organise your own timings, to enjoy your experience sampling the wines at the different wineries.
 Apart from the wine experience, the taxi tour will bring you around Yamanashi, which offers stunning views of the vineyards and hot springs that you can enjoy along the way.

 Oh, to note that the alcohol legal age in Japan is age 20 above.
 Well check the terms and condition at the given website below.